droyo/go-xml/README.md

 - The `xsdgen` and `wsdlgen` commands generate Go code with default settings and are suitable for use with `go generate`.

+The directory wsdlgen/examples contains packages that were (mostly) automatically generated using the wsdlgen package.
+You can run

+	go generate

+within the subdirectories to re-generate the code if you make changes to the wsdlgen package.
 This code is still very rough around the edges, but I have succesfully used it to generate type declarations for some pretty complex XML schema from an Apache Axis application.
 There are github issues